katakampranav/Hospital-Appointment-Scheduler-using-Alexa/README.md

 - New patients can register by providing their full name, age, gender, DOB, father's name, and email.
 - The skill sends a verification email to the provided email address for identity confirmation.
+- After confirmation, The details of patient are stored in the DynamoDB in the form of table.
-- Returning patients can log in using their patient ID or verify their identity using their father's name.
+- Returning patients can log in using their patient ID or if they forgot their patiend ID they can verify their identity using their father's name.

 ### Doctor Availability Checking

 - Patients can search for available doctors based on a specified specialization, date, and time.
+- The details of the doctors are retrieved from the DynamoDB table of doctors_details.
 - The skill uses the Google Calendar API to check the availability of doctors for the specified time slot.

 ### Appointment Booking